 Predictable & Long Lasting Outcomes

-There are a lot of things people do not realize about water wells and the industry itself has not been aware of or accustomed to.
+There are a lot of things people don't realize about water wells and the industry itself has not been aware of or accustomed to.
 In turn, things have been done to wells believed to be beneficial and rewarding, and yet technically, in most cases, short term, temporary relief is followed by bigger trouble to come, over a shorter range of time than previously, and at a higher cost time over time with diminishing recovery of water production.
 This is called “Declining Specific Capacity” and it’s the reason HCT got into the business – We believed we could reverse the trend, and we did.

 Years between ineffective rehabilitation

-So the questions were why is this a common occurrence?
+So the questions were, "Why is this a common occurrence?"

 What we discovered is a direct correlation to chemistry, science, biology, metallurgy and physics.
 One way to explain it; consider building a pool or spa out of some form of steel, whether HSLA, Copper bearing steel or stainless.
 Now, put in a layer of dirt, followed by a layer of sand, and turn on the pump periodically, but without filtration or chlorination.
 How will that body of water look after a freezing cold winter?
 Great!
 After a cool winter?
 Okay.
 After a moderate or warm summer?
 Terrible.
 Without circulating?
 Terrible.